squillero/computer-sciences/Python/exams/fantacalcio/README.md

 surname, team, role, price

 The players are listed in the file in alphabetical order by surname.
-The role of the player is one of the following: goalkeeper, defender, midfielder, attacker.
+The role of the player is one of the following: goalkeeper, defender, midfielder, forward.
 The quote is a strictly positive integer and represents the value (in Millions of Fanta_USDs) of the player.

 The squad of the virtual team is made up of 25 players: